Jerry123213/HEBoard/README.md

 * Firmware for adjustable acutation point is done
   * Partitioned delta between resting voltage and bottom-out voltage into 40 parts, resulting in a distance of 0.1mm per part.
 User-set acutation point is defined as a multiple of said parts
 * Firmware for calibration is done
   * To find resting/bottom out voltage, calibration mode asks user to fully depress switch for given time, and takes the average voltage reading, storing it into memory

+### Future Improvements (Unconfirmed)
+* Low-Level or QMK Firmware
+* Adjustable Acutation Force (Both firmware and hardware required)
+* Front-end Application to make user-experience smoother